 Once you get used to this inhale/exhale pattern, add foot taps to mimic walking/running steps.

 Walk it Off

-Once you feel mastered rhythmic breathing while laying down, take it for a walk.
+Once you feel mastered rhythmic breathing while lying down, take it for a walk.

-Take three steps on the inhale, then three on the exhale.
+Take three steps to inhale, then three on the exhale.

 Do this for a few minutes, then switch to a 3:2 ratio.